Movenber Part 2. - Male Suicide - Abraham Maslow Hieraechy of Needs

 Our somatic needs are pure energy over which we have no control.
 If these basic needs are not met, the body is unable to function sufficiently to consider any other needs.
 We will kill to meet these needs.

-Our somatic need for sex creates frustration, anger, violence, death and destruction on a worldwide scale.
-Domestic violence and sexual abuse by men will reach pandemic levels as a result of this virus. .
-Men need help, not condemning, as they have no control over their somatic needs.
+Mans somatic need for sex creates frustration, anger, violence, death and destruction on a worldwide scale.
+Domestic violence and sexual abuse by men have reached pandemic levels.
+Using Maslow’s theory, men need help, not condemning, as they have no control over their somatic needs.

 2: Safety Needs

 With our biological needs met (or we perceive they have been?) safety needs will then take over to dominate our behaviour.
 While historically safety needs meant shelter and protection from danger, nowadays these needs have more to do with yearning for an orderly and predictable world.
 Before we forget it, we live in a western society where relatively speaking our safety needs are adequately met and we are not primarily concerned with survival.
-Anything that makes us feel unsafe, like Covid19, will activate our primal safety needs.
+Anything that makes us feel unsafe, money worries, job insecurity, family shit, will activate our primal safety needs.

 This is the second chakra stuff.
 Our gut feelings, emotions and inner most fears.

 Maslow describes these first two levels as our Survival Needs.
 We return to these needs at moments of uncertainty and stress.
-Many of us are here right now.
+Many men live in a constant survival state behind the façade of ‘happy families’

-Rectal and prostate cancer, combined, kill more men each year than any other cause, bar heart disease.
+Rectal and prostate cancer, combined, kill more men each year than any other cause, bar heart disease and suicide.
 Hey ho.

 3: Social Needs